Scrumbledore/Dinder/README.md

 See the file `config.js` for a complete listing of environment variables required by this project.
 In development, local variables may be sourced from within a `secrets.json` in the root directory.

 ##### iOS
-Project can be run through Xcode on a local simulator or attached device.
+The project can be run through Xcode on a local simulator or attached device.
 Build files are not included in the repo code and the following steps/permissions are needed to get app up and running.

 1. Enable non https calls to production server (when/if connecting to production server) [here](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33)